ja-cha/learn-you-a-haskell/README.md

   ---

-  ## class
+  ## type class
   * The `class` keyword is used to declare type classes.
-  * Declares a set of functions that can be implemented by one or more data types.
+  * is a way to define a set of behaviors or functions that can be implemented by one or more data types.
   * Provides a way to define common behavior for different data types.

     ```haskell